 Tuatara Sphenodon punctatus Skull measures 2.6 inches.
 Tuatara Sphenodon punctatus Skull is museum quality polyurethane cast.
 Made in USA.
-California Academy of Sciences Specimen.
+Cast of Original California Academy of Sciences Specimen.
 2-part skull (separate cranium and jaw).
-Sphenodon punctatus is the scientific name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Tuatara or Sphenodon punctatus are reptiles endemic to New Zealand.
 Although resembling most lizards, they are part of a distinct lineage, the order Rhynchocephalia.

 Tuatara or Sphenodon punctatus are greenish brown and grey, and measure up to 31 in. from head to tail-tip and weigh up to 2.9 lb. with a spiny crest along the back, especially pronounced in males.

 They have two rows of teeth in the upper jaw overlapping one row on the lower jaw, which is unique among living species.
 They are able to hear, although no external ear is present, and have unique features in their skeleton, some of them apparently evolutionary retained from fish.

 Tuatara or Sphenodon punctatus is considered the most unspecialised living amniote; the brain and mode of locomotion resemble those of amphibians and the heart is more primitive than that of any other reptile.